kanaria69/Mainecoco/README.md

-## If two vegans are having an argument, is it still considered beef?
+## What is the hardest part about sky diving?
+The ground.